mongodb/docs-app-services/source/includes/appschema-values.rst

    * - | ``value``
        | String, Array, or Object
-     - The stored data that {+service-short+} exposes when the value is referenced.
+     - The stored data that App Services exposes when the value is referenced.

        If ``from_secret`` is ``false``, ``value`` can be a standard JSON string, array, or object.